holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/07_ci_cd/lesson_plan.md

     - `Settings` -> `CI/CD` -> `General pipelines`
         - Add `.ci-cd/gitlab-ci.yml`
 - Make sure everyone is up and running
-- Setup classwork
-    - Why wheaties?
-    - Possibility of doing Grok if would like refresher
 - Reflection
     - Where are we?
     - What's next?